-- All reasonable efforts must be made to notify the parent of the classroom removal and must be done by telephone, email, or other electronic means on the same day as the classroom removal; - Written notice will be provided within one school day from the classroom removal; - Written notice will be in writing in the parent's native language if practicable; and will include a description of the incident, length of the classroom removal, and a statement that parents can request a conference to discuss the removal; and - The school will maintain a record of all classroom removals provided that such record shall not constitute part of the student's cumulative file.
+- 1. All reasonable efforts must be made to notify the parent of the classroom removal and must be done by telephone, email, or other electronic means on the same day as the classroom removal; - 2.
+Written notice will be provided within 24 hours from the classroom removal; - 3.
+Written notice will be in writing in the parent's native language if practicable; and will include a description of the incident, length of the classroom removal, and a statement that parents can request a conference to discuss the removal; and - 4.
+The school will maintain a record of all classroom removals provided that such record shall not constitute part of the student's cumulative file.

-Conference Request:
+Conference Request10: